groupdocs-total/GroupDocs.Total-Products/content/total/java/add-barcode-signatures-to-doc-viewer.md

 ############################# Head ############################
 head_title: "Add Barcode Signatures to DOC Viewer in Java"
-head_description: "Add 60+ digital barcode signatures to Word processing documents (DOC) and 100+ other file formats.
+head_description: "Add 60+ digital barcode signatures to Word processing documents (DOC), and 100+ other file formats.
 View the signed file in HTML using GroupDocs.Total for Java APIs."

 ############################# Header ############################
 title: "Add Barcode Signatures to DOC Viewer"